-The EBRD Community Initiative was established in 2016 to mark the 25th anniversary of the EBRD’s founding.
-It provides a framework for the engagement of staff and the institution in philanthropic, social and cultural activities in the countries where we work.
+The EBRD Community Initiative provides a framework for the engagement of staff and the institution in philanthropic, social and cultural activities in the countries where the EBRD currently invests.

 The Community Initiative matches funds raised by the EBRD staff in support of local charities and philanthropic activities in the countries where we invest.